Readers question: What is Austerity?

 There is no easy definition of austerity.
 A common feature of recent debates is for people to question the extent of austerity in Europe.
 For example, we could point to the fact that government spending hasn’t fallen in some countries – some economists ask – has there really been austerity?
 In the UK, the reduction in government spending is less than we might imagine (how much has spending been cut?).
 However, there are different degrees of austerity.
 Countries like Greece, Portugal and Spain have pursued very obvious austerity – let’s call it ‘Deep Austerity‘.
 In these countries, there has been a clear cut in real government spending and higher taxes in an attempt to reduce the structural deficit.

 In other countries, there has been a less stringent form of austerity – let’s call it ‘austerity light’.
 Here government spending may not have fallen in real terms – or the fall may be very marginal.
 However, in these countries pursuing ‘austerity light’ – there has been an attempt to reduce spending government commitments; the net impact of the government’s fiscal position has been to reduce aggregate demand and limit the growth of real GDP.
-During austerity light, government spending may not fall across all departments, but usually, the changes in the government’s spending plans leads to a loss of public sector jobs and lower public sector investment.
+During austerity light, government spending may not fall across all departments, but usually, the changes in the government’s spending plans lead to a loss of public sector jobs and lower public sector investment.
 Importantly, this partial fiscal tightening has occurred during a depressed economy with a negative output gap.

 Other Austerity Concepts.